gstlearn/gstlearn/r/README.md

 This package contains a modified copy of [findR.cmake](https://github.com/root-project/root) script (see LICENSE.root in *root* folder).

-The *gstlearn* R package is a derivative work based on the *swigex* project: [https://github.com/fabien-ors/swigex](https://github.com/fabien-ors/swigex)
+The *gstlearn* R package is a derivative work based on the *swigex0* project: [https://github.com/fabien-ors/swigex0](https://github.com/fabien-ors/swigex0)

 ## Installation